Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Local SPDE estimates

 \subsection{Approximating averages of the \texorpdfstring{$\sigma^{2}$}{σ²} field in terms of averages of the solution}

-The main result of this subsection is \cref{thm:mainapproxthm} below, which relates spatial averages of $\sigma^{2}\circ v_{t}$ to spatial averages of $v_{t}$.
-For technical reasons (mainly to do with the proof of \cref{prop:coupling} below), the former averages will be uniform averages over squares, while the latter averages will be averages against Gaussians.
+In this section (namely in \cref{thm:mainapproxthm} below), we relate spatial averages of $\sigma^{2}\circ v_{t}$ to spatial averages of $v_{t}$.
+For technical reasons (mainly to do with the proof of \cref{prop:coupling} below), the former averages will be uniform averages over squares, while the latter will be averages against Gaussians.
+We do this by first using the results of \cref{subsec:noise-flatten} to replace the field at a slightly earlier time $s$ by a flattened version, and then using the results of \cref{subsec:concentrate-averages} to replace the spatial average at time $t$ by an expectation conditional on the spatial average at time $s$.
+The spatial average at time $s$ is then seen to be close to the spatial average at time $t$ by the results of \cref{subsec:regularitygaussianaverages}.

 We begin with some notation.
 Given $\zeta\in(0,\infty)$ and $k\in\RR^{2}$, we define the square \nomenclature[Bzetak]{$\ttB_{\zeta,k}$}{box with side length $\zeta$ and lower left corner $k\in\RR^2$, \cref{eq:boxdef}}